 Many narcissists do charity and donate money to distant and unrelated people because it makes them feel good about themselves.
 Meanwhile, people in their home may not have clothes, food, or education, because—as the narcissist will tell them repeatedly—“there is no money for luxuries”.
 Again, a paradox is created in which distant people will praise the narcissist for his munificence and generosity, while those who are living close to them will struggle for the basic necessities of existence.

-A narcissist is generally disorganized and unsystematic, especially when it comes to doing something for others.
-This is due to their previously noted complacency and restlessness; both can be the cause of chaos and disorder.
+A narcissist is generally disorganized and unsystematic, especially when it comes to doing something for others, due to their cycle of complacency and restlessness.
+Both stages of this cycle can cause chaos and disorder.
 Sometimes things are chaotic because they are complacent and at other times because they are restless.
 Look into their closet and you might find that things are disorganized.
 Look into their kitchen, and it may be very dirty.
 Look at their work, and it will likely be shoddy.
 Their finances may not be in disorder, their bills may not be paid on time, and whatever they produce may be sloppy.
 The net result of this uncleanliness is that you stop asking the narcissist for anything because you know that even if they give you something, it will be of poor quality.
 Not only are they not interested in giving you anything, but even if they give you something, it is so bad that you will stop asking them.
 You feel: It is better to just do it myself.

-This, by the way, is very good for the narcissist; he or she now says: You never asked me for anything, so how can I provide it?
-That way, the narcissist shifts the blame of their disorder onto others: It is the others who are at fault as they are not asking the narcissist to do anything.
+This, by the way, is the preferred path for the narcissist; he or she now says: You never asked me for anything, so how can I provide it?
+That way, the narcissist shifts the blame for their disorder onto others: It is the others who are at fault as they are not asking the narcissist to do anything.
 The person who was previously suffering from the bad output of work now suffers from the blame or guilt of not asking.